melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 - `jsConverter` does not support variant tags with payload, while `accessors` does
-- `jsConverter` generates functions to transform values back and forth, while `accessors` generates functions to create values from JavaScript
+- `jsConverter` generates functions to transform values back and forth, while `accessors` generates functions to create values

 Let’s see a version of the previous example, adapted to work with `jsConverter` given the constraints above: